flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/presets.md

     <span class="imagesub">Click on the menu icons in this image to see other flyPad pages.</span>
 </div>

-To load a preset click on the corresponding preset button.
+To load a preset, click on the corresponding preset button.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/flypad-presets-aircraft-load.png" style="width: 100%; height: auto;" loading="lazy">